keivholding/holly/README.md

 - **Authentication**: Implement user accounts and authentication to manage document uploads by different districts.
 - **Performance**: Introduce pagination for job listings to improve loading times.
 Currently, all 300+ jobs are fetched at once on the homepage.
-- **Prompt Optimization**: Adjust the verbosity of the OpenAI for the similarity reason for efficiency.
-We can do this by adjusting the prompt.
+- **Prompt Optimization**: Adjust the wordiness of the OpenAI similarity reason.
+It's currently quite long.
+We can do this by fine-tuning and adjusting the prompt.
 - **Vector Search Tuning**: Modify the number of candidates and limit in the vector search for better results.
 - **Title Accuracy**: Some PDFs don't have accurate titles based on metadata.
 A more robust implementation for title extraction would be beneficial.
 - **Error Handling**: While fairly robust, error handling could be improved.